sim2realAI/sim2realAI.github.io/_posts/2020-06-29-dream-camera-calibration-sim2real.markdown

 Transferring robot perception algorithms to reality using only synthetic images is difficult.
 We provide the following lessons learned for other researchers.

 1. **Photorealistic textures.** It comes as no surprise that photorealistic models will better facilitate sim2real transfer.
 However, recall that in our synthetic training data, the color of the robot textures were changed.
 Some perceptual differences should be fine, so long as they don't change the underlying perception content (e.g., the shape of the manipulator links).
-For example, the Franka Panda robot has an LED at its base to indicate its operating mode.
+For example, the Panda robot has an LED at its base to indicate its operating mode.
 This LED was not modeled by our renderer, but nonetheless, the keypoint associated near it (at the base) was still detectable.

 2. **Judicious restriction of domain randomization.** If the expected use case of the robot is restricted, then it is reasonable to also restrict the degree of domain randomization accordingly.
 For example, the workstation of the Baxter robot is in front of its torso.
 We restricted the camera pose randomization so that only the front of the torso was visible.
 Limiting the domain randomization space helped the network disambiguate between the left and right arms, which appear visually similar, with less training data.
 <!-- Of course, one could extend possible poses, but the (possibly significant) increase in data required for generalization may not be worth it. -->